copsTvFan/cops-episode-guide/guide.md

   says they aren't stolen, he just has a fetish for women's clothes.
 He picked up Tom for jaywalking yesterday and arrested him last week too.
 He is sweating as they find a 16 oz bottle of Bud in his sock.
 He also has one stuffed in his crotch that's freezing him.
+This is the famous "Top of the line" / "Watch the brand" / "I'm the loneliest man in Las Vegas" segment.
 - (Homicide Investigation) Shelia found out the killers are hustlers and took advantage of the older man at the bar.
 - (Warrant Search) they go to the apartment and find a bloody tank top, the